“Hi!” at its physical core can be best defined as a sound with an intonation. But is it so?

-Things are not too bright at the dental practice also, when it comes to patient communication.
+Things are not too bright at the dental practice either, when it comes to patient communication.
 Even when there is much leverage of technological advancements in terms of improving clinical care, a parallel narrative of using technology to get closer to the patient is not something common that happens at any practice.

-As the caregiver, communicating the right way is paramount to your practice success and career growth.
+As the caregiver, communicating the right way is paramount to your practice's success and career growth.
 Even when you are acing the clinical diagnosis and treatment plans, if you cannot connect to your patient as a calm, knowledgeable figure and put across your findings in a lucid and comprehensible manner, you cannot prosper.

 Getting prompt appointment reminders, better clarity on the plan coverage and benefits, providing multiple treatment options, and offering financing solutions are the minimum expectation of any patient vising your practice.
-When you can actively communicate on all these fronts, you are creating a lasting positive impression by building trust and a lifelong relationship.
+When you can actively communicate on all these fronts, you create a lasting positive impression by building trust and a lifelong relationship.

 Hands down, effective patient communication is a win-win for all the stakeholders.
 But are you investing enough on the front and closely monitoring the progress?